A Chorister’s Journey Through Lockdown

 All of the Choristers meet in School every day and are walked across to the Song Schools for their daily rehearsals (Wednesday is a day off).
 They join their classmates for the start of lesson 1, and take part in all of the activities and lessons of our normal school day.
 After a break at the end of school, the Choristers on duty gather together (boys and girls tend to alternate – allowing after-school clubs to be enjoyed on their ‘down days’), put on their gowns, and process to a rehearsal and Evensong in the Cathedral.
 Then it’s home time, and those who are boarders will return to School for supper, prep, activities, hot chocolate and bed.

 During Choir Term (a busy and exciting few days over Christmas and Easter), the Choristers have the School to themselves, and enjoy trips out, activity days, movie nights, and – of course – lots of singing.
 We find that Father Christmas never forgets to visit the boarding house, and our Choristers continue the centuries-old tradition of waking up the Dean and the Director of Music on Christmas Morning by singing early-morning carols underneath their windows!

 If you are interested in exploring Choristership for your son or daughter, ‘Be a Chorister for a Day’ events take place in November or December each year, followed by Voice Trial Days every January or February.
 The School is always happy to help arrange informal pre-audition assessments with the Cathedral’s Director of Music.
-Please contact our Registrar, Mrs Lucy Lewis, in the first instance, to find out more.
+Please contact our Admissions Manager, Miss Katharine Pearce, in the first instance, to find out more.

 I left ECS in 2017.